The ultimate list of ice fishing essentials

 Finally, bring along tackle boxes and waders since you’ll be wandering into the water somewhat.

 In addition to having spent a great afternoon fishing, you’ll likely have a delicious meal to enjoy.
-Regulations allow you to keep 3 fish between 50 and 65 cm – so you’ll be able to savour a nice supper.
+Regulations allow you to keep 3 fish between 50 and 65 cm (between 19.7 and 25.6 inches) – so you’ll be able to savour a nice dinner.